pierre-fromager/GameJs/README.md

 Concept :

 * One Terrain by level.
+* Terrain contains elements such as empty (e) or questable.
+* Terrain has 1 entrance and 1 exit.
 * N Terrains in Scene.
 * N Characters in Scene.
 * Character may be a player or an autonoumous cell.